aishaabduallah/Language-Translator/README.md

 anguage Translator

-A simple web app that translates basic words and sentences between English and Arabic.
+A simple web application that translates basic words between English and Arabic.

 Features
-- Translate English to Arabic and vice versa
+- Translation from English to Arabic and vice versa
-- Supports basic sentences
+- Supports basic words
-- Categorized vocabulary (Pronouns, Verbs, Nouns, etc.)
+- Categorized vocabulary (pronouns, verbs, nouns, etc.)

 Tools Used
 - Python